SUBHA1997-SELVI/Certificates/README.md

 # Certificates
 I have recently completed a comprehensive PCB Design course, through which I gained a strong understanding and hands-on knowledge of the entire PCB design workflow.
 I learned to create accurate schematics, design and analyze electronic circuits, perform PCB simulations, and effectively assign the correct footprints to each electronic component.
+I also developed proficiency in generating netlists, managing wiring connections, and ensuring proper electrical design rules are followed throughout the layout process.
+This course has given me the confidence to design end-to-end PCB projects with clarity, precision, and industry-level standards.